 Set up Security

 While online businesses must worry about cybersecurity, brick-and-mortar shops worry about physical theft and burglary.
 While security systems for small businesses were once impractical, Lorex has changed the game.
 Lorex security cameras come in 720 and 1080p versions.
-Their appearance in your shop lets people know they are watched and will cut down on the effectiveness of shoplifters.
+Their appearance in your shop lets people know they are watched and will cut down on shoplifters’ effectiveness.
 With night vision capabilities, there’s no way anyone can burglarize your shop, even in the dead of night, without being seen.
 These cameras are wireless and easily set up.
 There is no installation or monthly fee.
-They link with your Wi-Fi, and with the Lorex app you can check up on your shop at any time.
+They link with your Wi-Fi, and with the Lorex app, you can check up on your shop at any time.

 Toss out the Cash

-As an online retailer you’ve never accepted cash before, so why accept it now?
-This may seem counter-intuitive, but you may be surprised to hear that even Amazon, which opened its first brick-and-mortar bookstore in Seattle, Washington, in November of 2015, doesn’t accept cash.
+As an online retailer, you’ve never accepted cash before, so why accept it now?
+This may seem counter-intuitive, but you may be surprised to hear that even Amazon, which opened its first brick-and-mortar bookstore in Seattle, Washington, doesn’t accept cash in November of 2015.
 How many people do you know who still carry cash?
-With the advent of point-of-sale technologies liked Square and Clover, as well as Apple and Android Pay, fewer people carry cash with them than ever before.
-You can run a successful storefront without the hassle of handling cash with iPad registers such as those mentioned above.
+With the advent of point-of-sale technologies like Square and Clover and Apple and Android Pay, fewer people carry cash with them than ever before.
+You can run a successful storefront without the hassle of handling cash with iPad registers, such as those mentioned above.
 It’s one less thing you will worry about.

 Hire the Right People